What it’s really like to quit Amazon

 I made my first purchase on Amazon as a college junior in 2003 when I ordered Anna Karenina for an English class.
 Over the next 18 years, the retailer became entrenched in my life, carrying me through all my major milestones.
 I used Amazon to create my wedding registry, then my baby registry.
 As a Prime member, I was addicted to opening the Amazon app whenever a product popped into my head and having it on my doorstep two days later.

-But this convenience comes with a cost: Hundreds of thousands of Americans work at Amazon fulfillment centers—facing injury rates 80% higher than the rest of the industry, as well as COVID-19 outbreaks and death—so the rest of us can get products delivered quickly.
+But this convenience comes with a cost: Hundreds of thousands of Americans work at Amazon fulfillment centers—facing injury rates 80% higher than the rest of the industry, as well as COVID-19 outbreaks—so the rest of us can get products delivered quickly.
 Recent reporting has exposed how Amazon has reshaped the American economy, largely for the worse, building its business on grueling working conditions, accelerating climate change, exacerbating social inequality, and destroying small businesses.

 And yet, Amazon keeps getting more powerful.
 The pandemic created the perfect storm for a year of explosive growth, as consumers were afraid to leave their homes and needed daily necessities shipped to their doorstep.
 In 2020, Amazon generated $386 billion in revenue, up 38% from the year before, and founder Jeff Bezos saw his personal fortune grow by $75 billion.
 “To be clear: We made Amazon,” says Lauren Bitar, a retail analyst at RetailNext.
 “Amazon did not just come out of the ether as a villain.
 Consumers wanted convenience and low prices, and Amazon made it happen for us.”